Does Evolution Disprove the Bible?

 The fossils that first "proved" the existence of "Homo Erectus," a small-brained, somewhat crouching, early human were discovered to be mis-identified - then conveniently "lost."

-Neanderthal, which was supposed to be a direct ancestor of modern man, was later determined to be a sort of poor cousin.
+Neanderthal, which was supposed to be a direct ancestor of modern man, was later determined to be a sort of poor cousin who was contemporary with “modern man” and occasionally interbred.

 The short story is that virtually all of the "evidence" that my generation's teachers, professors, and textbook authors used to "prove" human evolution to us baby boomers has long since been disproven.

-Nevertheless most Baby Boomers treat human evolution as an "established fact," even if everything they "know about" evolution is wrong by anyone's standards today.
+Nevertheless most Baby Boomers treat human evolution as an "established fact," even if everything they "know about" evolution is wrong by everybody’s standards today.

 Also, Everything Most X- and Y-Generationers "Know" About Evolution is Wrong - To bring the discussion even farther forward, key "facts" about human evolution that were published in the 1980s and 1990s have been disproved.
 A host of minor "proofs" have been overturned.
 But they pale in comparison to the hype about "Lucy," a 1974 fossil find that was washed out of a hillside by a storm (so that the positional evidence was lost) and recovered by a "team" that included hung-over, partying celebrities on vacation at the site.
 In spite of the obvious lack of "scientific rigor" at the site, Lucy became the poster child for evolution.
 For thirty years, she appeared as "proof of human evolution" in textbooks for all ages.
 Evolutionists shouted "Now We Know for Sure" louder and longer than ever.
 As late as 2006, National Geographic was still touting Lucy as a human ancestor, But in 2007, studies of her jaw bone proved that she was anything but.